The University | The Program | Housing & Meals | JASSO Scholarship | Cost | Insurance | National Health Insurance | Visa Information | Applications

 Students live in University of Tsukuba residence halls.
 They can eat in student cafeterias or student restaurants near campus, or they can cook their own meals in the residence halls.
 The residence halls have a stove and sink on each floor, and every complex has a market where students can buy groceries.
-It is mandatory that students who accept a JASSO scholarship will live in the residence halls.
+It is mandatory that students who accept the JASSO scholarship will reside in the residence halls.

 Costs (budget sheet)

 Select your term of interest for the latest budget information.

 All students are covered by full health, evacuation and repatriation insurance.